Knowing and Honoring Your Wife

 How am I to honor my wife well?
 Peter gives us the answer in this verse.
 We are to live with our wives in an “understanding way.”
 This phrase literally means “according to knowledge.”
 That means that I have to be equipped with some knowledge in order to love and honor my wife well.
 It is important for me to have knowledge of God’s word but also to have knowledge of my wife.
 Men, we need to study our wives and know them well in order to be the kind of husband that we are called to be.
 You can’t honor your wife without knowing her well.
 I need to know what makes her feel treasured, cared for, and loved.
 I need to know what she struggles with and what are her anxieties.
 I need to know about unmet expectations that she has of me.
 I need to know what she longs for, dreams of, and hopes for.

-In a recent sermon I shared a series of questions that I posed to Meredith so that I can have the knowledge that I need in order to love her well.
-Many of you have asked me for the series of questions.
-Here they are and I cannot overstate how important it is for you to regularly ask your wife these types of questions:
+On Sunday I shared a series of questions that I posed to Meredith so that I can have the knowledge that I need in order to love her well.
+Here are those questions:

 2) What are your biggest needs from me this coming year?